baitsart/voice_commands/LÉEME.md

 v-c -r		Run

 v-c -l -lang	To select another, of 67 languages for recognition.
+(Available on commands: « -run, -try, -modify, -update, -h »)

 v-c -t -try	To try any command, of default lang, or, a [-lang].